Wondering whether the 8K Flexwarm heated jacket is worth buying?

 - M (My Jacket)

-The jacket also fits perfectly under a waterproof jacket, which is handy in heavy rain!
+The jacket fits perfectly under a waterproof jacket, which is handy in heavy rain!

 How Much Does the Heated Jacket Cost?

-The women’s jacket costs £225, however, at the moment the jacket is on sale, woo hoo!
+The 8k flexwarm jacket price for the women’s jacket is £219, however, at the moment the orange jacket is on sale, woohoo!

-Also included in the jacket is a FREE power bank (spare power banks can be ordered costing £39).
+Also included in the jacket is a FREE power bank (spare power banks can be ordered).
+I’d recommend buying an Anker one from Amazon as the 8K Flexwarm ones seem more expensive than like for like products

 The jacket is FREE shipping worldwide, who doesn’t love free postage!!